m50d/m50d.github.com/_posts/2014-10-04-object-oriented-essentialism.md

 > Student: Is this taco a sandwich?

-> Teacher: Well, there's an Edible typeclass instance for it if you tag it as EdibleTaco
+> Teacher: Well, there's an Edible typeclass instance for it if you tag it as BigEndEdibleTaco or LittleEndEdibleTaco

-> Student: But EdibleTaco isn't the same thing as Taco
+> Student: But neither of those things is the same as Taco

 > Teacher: There's a prism instance for them, what more do you want?

-> Student: